Tangent128/reaCtive/README.md

 # reaCtive - a reactive programming library for C

-(work in progress, getting thoughts down)
+(work in progress, getting thoughts down;
+check the proofofconcept.c file for an incompleted example.
+Look into RxJS and friends for a decent explaination of reactive programming.)

 ## Observable lifecycle